MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 > [!TIP]
 > GIS stands for Geographic Information Systems.

-The example below uses a dark gray canvas to show regional sales as a heatmap against a demographic layer of 2016 median disposable income.
+The example below uses a dark gray canvas to show regional sales as a heatmap against a demographic layer of 2020 USA Median Disposable Income.
 As you'll see as you read on, using ArcGIS for Power BI offers enhanced mapping capability, demographic data, and even-more compelling map visualizations so you can tell your best story.

 :::image type="content" source="media/power-bi-visualizations-arcgis/arcgis-tutorial-01.png" alt-text="ArcGIS opening image.":::